Pregnancy and childbirth

 Read more on the InfoFinland page Municipality of residence in Finland.

 At the maternity clinic, a nurse will monitor your health and the baby’s health.
 The maternity clinic will give you information for safety during the pregnancy and childbirth.
 You will also receive information about the services that are available for families with children in Finland.
-The services of the maternity clinic will be free of charge.

 Both parents of the baby are welcome to the clinic.
 If you want, you can also invite a support person for your appointments.